erikedin/Behavior.jl/README.md

 requirements, written in such a way that they can be executed as code.
 This package aims to be a tool for executing such requirements, and creating reports.

 This package is in the early stages of development, and has only minimal functionality.
-It is not ready for general use, but is under active development.

 # Usage
 Specifications are written in the Gherkin format, such as